zhanglj37/blcfa/README.md

 ## Description
 The 'blcfa' package was built to conduct Bayesian model modification in confirmatory factor analysis.
 It can shrink weak residual correlations toward zero and detect significant residual correlations by Bayesian lasso method.

-This package aims to: (1) detect significant residual covariances different from zero by Bayesian covariance Lasso CFA; (2.1) free the identified residual correlation parameters; and (2.2) automatically feed the output from (2.1) into Mplus to obtain an appropriately modified CFA model.
+This package aims to: (1) detect significant cross-loadings and/or residual covariances different from zero by Bayesian covariance Lasso CFA; (2.1) free the identified significant parameters; (2.2) automatically feed the output from (2.1) into M*plus* to obtain an appropriately modified CFA model using Maximum likelihood (ML) or Bayesian estimation.

 If you would like to know the details about Bayesian covariance lasso prior confirmatory factor analysis, please refer to 1.
 Pan, Ip and Dubé(2017), 2.
 Chen, Guo, Zhang and Pan (accepted).